 Clear the buildpack environment

-“Clearing” the buildpack environment with clear-env is the process of preventing end-users from customizing a buildpack’s behavior through environment variables.
+“Clearing” the buildpack environment with clear-env is the process of preventing the lifecycle from automatically merging user-provided environment variables into the buildpack’s executing process’s environment variables.

-• When clear-env is set to true for a given buildpack, the lifecycle will not set user-provided environment variables when running /bin/detect or /bin/build.
+• When you set clear-env to true for a given buildpack, the lifecycle writes user-provided environment variables to disk at $CNB_PLATFORM_DIR/env/ but it won’t copy those variables into the buildpack process when running /bin/detect or /bin/build.

-• If a buildpack does allow customization by the end-user through the environment (clear-env is false), there is a special convention for naming the environment variables recognized by the buildpack, shown in the following table:
+• If a buildpack uses clear-env = false which allows customization by the end-user through the environment, there is a special convention for naming the environment variables recognized by the buildpack, shown in the following table:

 BP_* User-provided variable for buildpack [x] [x]